mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 which indicates the message has been received completely.
 Any non-newline left-over after the _#_ is buffered as the start of the next message.

+* Messages over radio are broadcast at a certain power, and on a certain group.
+Groups are designed to separate messages so that they are only received by those interested in them.
+We use two groups, one for _REGISTERED_ micro:bits, and another for _UNREGISTERED_ - which group messages are being sent in will be shown on each diagram.
+Radio power is assumed to be maximum, unless otherwise specified; the infection broadcast is the message where the power level is a parameter of the epidemic.

 * Messages over radio appear to be limited to 28 bytes - not the 32 that the micro:bit documentation reports.

 * Chars are a byte long, shorts are 2 bytes long, and int and floats are 4 bytes long.